musman-uk/portfolio/acknowledgements/README.md

 ### 📡 Hosting & Deployment
 - **GitHub Pages** – hosts live demos of selected projects, making them accessible directly from the browser.

+---

+### 🌟 People
+- **My Mum** – Perhaps there is no combination of words that could express this fully, but for the encouragement that was the catalyst for me to pursue a path I was genuinely passionate about and commit to technology with confidence and sincerity.